About Us

 Head Chef

-Gary started his career in kitchens straight after leaving school, working in the pubs of Windsor before honing his skills at The Royal Berkshire Golf Club.
-We've been lucky enough to have Gary at the Sparrowhawk for 8 years now (there's no escaping the north!).
-On the rare occasion when Gary's not running our very busy kitchen he can usually be found down at the fishing pond, beer in hand or indulging in his greatest love - gardening!
+Before joining us at the Sparrowhawk, Gary honed his skills at The Royal Berkshire Golf Club.
+We’ve been lucky enough to have Gary working with us for 10 years now (there's no escaping the north!).
+On the rare occasion when Gary's not running our very busy kitchen he can usually be found down at the fishing pond, or spending time relaxing, and even sometimes with a beer in hand!

 Maintenance